 - Identify factors that influence culturally distinct behaviors

 - Customized Workshops - We are happy to customize workshops to your specific needs.
-Please let us know how we can help you address topics of cultural competency and/or social justice.
+Please let us know how we can help you address topics of equity, inclusion, and cultural competency.

 - Help participants identify their own implicit biases

 - Examine how implicit bias may show up in one's job or learning environment

 - Identify ways to combat implicit bias